Salesforce to Redshift: The Complete Integration Guide

 Salesforce to Amazon Redshift Integration with Skyvia: Step 6

-After this, Salesforce to Redshift replication will export data from Salesforce to Redshift automatically, and it will keep data in Redshift up-to-date without any user interaction.
+After this, Salesforce to Redshift replication will export data automatically, and it will keep data in Redshift up-to-date without any user interaction.
 It can be used for any Salesforce edition.

 As you can see, automating Salesforce and Redshift integration with Skyvia is very simple and requires just a few minutes.
-However, it’s often necessary not just load data from Salesforce to Redshift, but also load it back.
-For example, it can be important when performing Salesforce data archiving, when you load legacy Salesforce data to Amazon Redshift for saving on Salesforce storage costs, but still want to be able to access them from time to time from Salesforce.
-Let’s see how Skyvia can help you integrate Amazon Redshift to Salesforce.
+However, it’s often necessary not just to load data from Salesforce to Redshift, but also to get it back.
+For example, it can be important when performing Salesforce data archiving when you load legacy Salesforce data to Amazon Redshift to save on Salesforce storage costs but still want to be able to access them from time to time from Salesforce.

 Suppose we have loaded legacy accounts and contacts to Redshift.
 Let’s see how we can link them back via Salesforce Connect and Skyvia Connect.

-3. Select your Redshift connection.
+Select your Redshift connection.

 Salesforce to Amazon Redshift Integration via Skyvia OData endpoint: Step 4